jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Invited Talks*

+What is biodiversity, why is it important, and how do we predict it?
+38th Life Science Seminar, Graduate School of Life Sciences, Tohoku University.
+24 July, 2023.

 Predicting future ecosystem service potential with biodiversity models.
 9th DOIS Research Seminar, Graduate School of Frontier Sciences, University of Tokyo.
 01 June, 2023.

 Using high-frequency ant activity data from an extensive island monitoring network to show the loss of seasonal patterns with land-cover change.
 Ecological Approaches to Anthropogenic Environment, from Basic to Applied Joint Seminar: Hirosaki University - Obihiro University of Agriculture and Veterinary Medicine, OIST - Tokushima University.
 31 October, 2022.